iggredible/Learn-Vim/ch04_vim_grammar.md

 # Ch04.
 Vim Grammar

-It is easy to get intimidated by the complexity of many Vim commands.
+It is easy to get intimidated by the complexity of Vim commands.
 If you see a Vim user doing `gUfV` or `1GdG`, you may not immediately know what these commands do.
 In this chapter, I will break down the general structure of Vim commands into a simple grammar rule.

 This is the most important chapter in the entire guide.
-Once you understand Vim commands' grammar-like structure, you will be able to "speak" to Vim.
-By the way, when I say *Vim language* in this chapter, I am not talking about Vimscript (the built-in programming language to customize and to create Vim plugins).
-Here it means the general pattern of normal mode commands.
+Once you understand the underlying grammatical structure, you will be able to "speak" to Vim.
+By the way, when I say *Vim language* in this chapter, I am not talking about Vimscript language (Vim's built-in programming language, you will learn that in later chapters).

 ## How To Learn A Language

 I am not a native English speaker.
 I learned English when I was 13 when I moved to the US.
-I had to do three things to build up linguistic proficiency:
+There are three things you need to do to learn to speak a new language:

-1. Learn grammar rules
+1. Learn grammar rules.
-2. Increase my vocabulary
+2. Increase vocabulary.
 3. Practice, practice, practice.

-Likewise, to speak Vim language, you need to learn the grammar rules, increase your vocabulary, and practice until you can run the commands without thinking.
+Likewise, to speak Vim language, you need to learn the grammar rules, increase vocabulary, and practice until you can run the commands without thinking.

 ## Grammar Rule

-You only need to know one grammar rule to speak Vim language:
+There is only one grammar rule in Vim language:

 ```
 verb + noun